verhoevenv/OpenNotrium/README.md

 	See steps 3 and 4 under the Linux howto, or use cmake-gui.

-4. From this new directory, let cmake generate the Makefile.
+4. From this new directory, let CMake generate the Makefile.

 	CMake should end with a message about build files being written.
 Fix any errors before continuing!